 I mostly baste seafood because it cooks so quickly on the grill.
-Or you can marinade it first and then brush on the remaining sauce while it’s cooking.
+Or you can marinate it first and then brush on the remaining sauce while it’s cooking.
 I prefer to use a silicone basting brush.
-They clean easily and do not loose any bristles.
+They clean easily and do not lose any bristles.
 I like this marinade on my skewers of shrimp and onion.

 Lemon BBQ Baste:

 - 1/4 cup lemon juice